Azure/apiops/docs/index.markdown

 #  Code Of Conduct

 Before we dive into learning about the APIOPs tool we would like to share some guidance on how to navigate the associated Github repo as you learn your way around the tool:
+- Always refer to the [wiki](https://github.com/Azure/apiops/wiki) for detailed configuration setup
 - Always use the latest [release](https://github.com/Azure/apiops/releases) which includes the latest features and bug fixes
 - Please use the [issues](https://github.com/Azure/apiops/issues) section to report any issues that you encounter as well as any requested features that you would like to raise to the development team.
 Always remember to close your issues when its gets resolved
 - Remember to subscribe to this repo (at least subscribe to be notified about new releases) to stay in the loop as we are always adding new features and squashing these pesky bugs